orzklv/resume/resume.typ

   - Custom Protocol on top of Layer 4 for internet data & traffic exchange named "Kolyma's Jail Protocol".
 - Hardware provision and monitoring for further locally hosted projects.

+== Education

+#edu(
+  institution: "Westminster University (Not to be associated)",
+  location: "Tashkent, Uzbekistan",
+  dates: dates-helper(start-date: "Sep 2019", end-date: "Mar 2024"),
+  degree: "Bachelor's of Science, Business Information System",
+  consistent: true
+)
+- Grade: Upper Second class honours
+- Relevant Coursework: Data Structures, Program Development, Application of Business in IT, Statistics: Core, Computer Science Fundamentals, Systems Engineering.
+- Paperwork: Programming language compiler engineering & hybrid compilation.

+Additional: My time at Westminster International University in Tashkent was unproductive due to an outdated curriculum, a narrow focus on Object-Oriented Programming, and excessive reliance on Microsoft products.
+The program failed to cover essential paradigms like Functional and Imperative programming, and innovation was often discouraged.
+Administrative responsiveness to student concerns was lacking, making constructive feedback ineffective.
+Given these shortcomings, I cannot recommend this university to those serious about an IT career.
+I kindly request not to be associated with this institution, as I do not recognize the years I spent there.

 #certificates(
   name: "WIUT Graduation",
   issuer: "WIUT UK",